sariyarawaekklang/run-buddy/README.md

 # Run Buddy, Inc

 ##Purpose
-A website that offesr fitness training services.
+A website that offers fitness training services.

 ## Built With
 * HTML